 Megan Novak (PhD, 2023) focused on green salamanders in Upstate South Carolina.
 Her dissertation addressed questions at the population and landscape level that will directly shape conservation strategies for the species.
 Megan identified that factors from very small scales (e.g., individual crevices within a rock outcrop) to very large scales (e.g., the landscape across the species' range in SC) both shape population dynamics.
 Megan is currently a Lecturer in the Department of Biological Sciences at Clemson University.

 Marion Clement (MS, 2020) studied the influence of developed areas on Barred Owls for her master's thesis.
 Marion's research helped us understand what features in urban areas promote the presence of barred owls, and she used GPS transmitters to better understand the fine scale movements of owls in forested and developed landscapes.
-She is currently Biologist with the US Fish and Wildlife Service working out of Colorado
+She is currently Biologist with the US Fish and Wildlife Service working out of Colorado.

 Nick Masto (MS, 2019) was advised in conjunction with Drs.
 Rick Kaminski and Beth Ross.
 Nick was a graduate research assistant with the James C. Kennedy Waterfowl and Wetlands Conservation Center, where he researched optimal aerial survey design for wintering waterfowl.
 His thesis also addressed the habitat associations of wintering waterfowl along the SC coast.
-Nick recently defendd his PhD at Tennessee Tech University.
+Nick recently defended his PhD at Tennessee Tech University.

 David Hutto (MS, 2018) researched the effects of urbanization on frog and toad communities.
 Specifically, David was interested in the conservation value of urban open spaces as it relates to amphibian communities.
 David is currently a keeper in Zoo Knoxville's Amphibian and Reptile Conservation Center.